Skip to content

 Test restores regularly

 A backup strategy is only as good as your ability to restore.
-Schedule periodic restore tests:
+Schedule periodic dry-run tests:

 Bash